lguez/Jumble/docs/index.md

 2. Get [Jumble from Github](https://github.com/lguez/Jumble).
 The
     directory you get could be called Jumble or Jumble-master (depending on whether you cloned or downloaded a ZIP file).

+Installation with CMake
+---

+This is the recommended way.

+Dependency: you must first install [CMake](https://cmake.org/download) (version ≥ 3.13).

+2. Type:

+        cd the-directory-you-just-downloaded
+        mkdir build
+        cd build

+3. Choose the same installation directory `CMAKE_INSTALL_PREFIX` than for `NR_util`:

+        cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/where/you/installed_NR_util

+4. Type:

+        make install

+Installation directly with make
+---

+This is the (old) less automated way, not recommended.

 3. Open the file `GNUmakefile` with a text editor.
 Locate the line:

         nr_util_inc_dir =